davidereyes2002/prob_robotics_group_20/README.md

 ## Observed Behavior (as shown in videos)

-articles are uniformly initialized across the environment.
+Particles are uniformly initialized across the environment.
 Early landmark observations result in multiple valid pose hypotheses due to limited information.
 As the robot moves and observes additional landmarks:
   - particle hypotheses cluster
   - map consistency improves
 After repeated landmark observations and loop closure: